elugens/hello-javascript/docs/general-javascript-questions/miscellaneous-js-questions/proxy-and-reflect.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The Reflect API is a built-in JavaScript object that provides methods for performing low-level operations on objects, making it easier to create dynamic and extensible code, often used in conjunction with Proxies.<br />
+  <div><strong>Interview Response:</strong> The Reflect API is a built-in JavaScript object that provides methods for performing low-level operations on objects, making it easier to create dynamic and extensible code, often used in conjunction with Proxies.
   </div>
   </div>
 </details>